dermesser/uvco/README.md

 ## Goal

-Provide ergonomic asynchronous abstractions of all libuv functionality.
+Provide ergonomic asynchronous abstractions of all libuv functionality, at satisfactory performance.

 ## Example